Close-up of PageSpeed Insights Dashboard Core Web Vitals scores

 So, again, the discovery call is free.

-After that, I charge $120 per hour, regardless of how we proceed, whether you prefer I create bug tickets or code the fixes myself, whether you prefer we attack everything at once or work on a weekly/monthly budget.
+Once that is done, if you would like my help in implementing the fixes I propose, whether you prefer I create bug tickets or fix the issues myself, whether you prefer we attack everything at once or work on a weekly or monthly budget, I charge $120 per hour.

 I'm happy to take any questions, perform project work, or consider a full-time gig.